mctdavid/ASR/README.md

 - After full sync, only deltas are pushed.
 - Only the data used in the VHD(not in the virtual size) will be sent to Azure and stored in Azure.
 - Express route is recommended for frequent large data
+- Make sure azure subscription has enough cores to receive and not maxed out.

 Requirements
 - Windows Server 2012 R2 +